tiprankstipranks

 IDMO Summary

 The Invesco S&P International Developed Momentum ETF (IDMO) follows the S&P World Ex-U.S. Momentum Index, focusing on stocks from developed countries outside the U.S. that have been rising in price.
-It holds many financial and industrial companies from places like the UK, Germany, Canada, and Japan.
-Well-known holdings include HSBC Holdings and Rolls-Royce.
-Someone might invest in IDMO to diversify beyond the U.S. and seek growth from international stocks that are currently performing well.
-A key risk is that momentum stocks can fall quickly, and the ETF can go up and down sharply with global markets.
+It holds many financial and industrial companies from places like Japan, the UK, and Europe, including well-known names such as HSBC Holdings and Banco Santander.
+Someone might invest in IDMO to seek growth and diversify beyond the U.S. market using a rules-based “buy what’s working” approach.
+A key risk is that momentum stocks can fall quickly, and the fund can go up and down sharply with global markets.

 How much will it cost me?The Invesco S&P International Developed Momentum ETF (IDMO) has an expense ratio of 0.25%, meaning you’ll pay $2.50 per year for every $1,000 invested.
 This is lower than the average for actively managed ETFs, as IDMO uses a passive strategy to track an index focused on momentum-driven stocks.
 Passive ETFs typically have lower costs because they don’t require frequent trading or active management.